portableant/museologi.st/projects/crm.md

 I have seen from a tech organisation for users of its product - days of Nicola and Chloe's time with lots of patience.

 By the start of July 2020, the Museum and Tessitura team managed to deliver an iteration of the ticketing system for the Fitzwilliam Museum.
-Soon after, fund raising came on line and then the TNEW API was used to integrate with the Laravel front end I had built for the Fitz.
+Soon after, fund-raising came online and then the TNEW API was used to integrate with the Laravel front end I had built for the Fitz.

 ## Consortium (well sort of...)